Famous birds of Costa Rica

 9. Aracari

-Aracari is any of the medium-sized toucans and makes up the genus of Pteroglossus.
+Aracari is any of the medium-sized toucans and makes up the genus Pteroglossus.
 They have a bright plumage and big, contrastingly patterned bills.

 The fiery-billed Aracari and collared Aracari are usually found in Costa Rica.
 They are the most richly colored birds of the Toucan family.